Edirom/Edirom-Online/README.md

 **Step 1**: Clone the Git repository.

-On your computer create and navigate to a directory for the Edirom-Online.
+On your computer create and navigate to a directory for the Edirom Online.
-Then open the command line of your computer (also known as Shell, PowerShell, Terminal) and clone the Edirom-Online Git repository to your machine with:
+Then open the command line of your computer (also known as Shell, PowerShell, Terminal) and clone the Edirom Online Git repository to your machine with:

 ```bash
 git clone https://github.com/Edirom/Edirom-Online.git .
 ```

-**Step 2 (optional)**: Specify the Edirom-Online version.
+**Step 2 (optional)**: Specify the Edirom Online version (for developers).

 By default the docker-compose.yml configuration fetches the backend from https://github.com/Edirom/Edirom-Online-Backend.git (branch *develop*) and the frontend from https://github.com/Edirom/Edirom-Online-Frontend.git (branch *develop*).
 You can change this by setting variables before starting the docker compose in the command line, e.g.